nexlanglxm/machine-learning-and-statistics/README.md

 - **Exploring the Iris Dataset**:
   - Data visualization, statistical analysis, and characteristics of the Iris dataset.

-- **The chosen Learning Algorithm**:
+- **The chosen Learning Algorithms**:
-  - Explanation of k-NN and its roles in classification tasks.
+  - Explanation of k-NN and a brief section on Decision Trees and their roles in classification tasks.
   - The principles explored.

-- **Implementation of chosen algorithm using scikit-learn**:
+- **Implementation of chosen algorithms using scikit-learn**:
-  - Code walkthrough demonstrating the implementation of a k-NN classifier on the Iris dataset.
+  - Code walkthrough demonstrating the implementation of a k-NN classifier, and DT on the Iris dataset.
   - Evaluation metrics and visualizations to assess the classifier's performance.

 ## References